Fast UAV Trajectory Optimization using Bilevel Optimization with Analytical Gradients: Methodology

-In order for the trajectory to be smooth, equality constraints should be enforced so: \begin{enumerate} \item States at the start and end of the trajectory should match the initial state and (optional) final state. \item Continuities at connection points that ensure a smooth transition between each segment of the trajectory.
-If the trajectory needs to be $C^{d}$ continuous, equality constraints up to the $d$'th order should be applied at all knot points. \end{enumerate} We found that in the UAV case, applying continuity constraints up to acceleration yields good results.
+Constraints on the trajectory should be enforced so that: \begin{enumerate}[a)] \item States at the start and end of the trajectory should match the initial state and (optional) final state. \item Continuities at knot points which ensure a smooth transition between each segment of the trajectory.
+If the trajectory needs to be $C^{k}$ continuous, equality constraints up to the $k$'th order should be applied at all knot points.
+We found that in the UAV case, applying continuity constraints up to acceleration yields good results, the same as \cite{gao2018online}. \end{enumerate} The above constraints can be compiled into a linear equality constraint on the polynomial coefficients $c$:

-Often, the objective function is chosen to be the integral of the squared norm of some high-order derivative of the trajectory, such as minimum jerk.
-As shown in \cite{conf/icra/MellingerK11}, \cite{DBLP:conf/icra/GaoWLS18}, these types of objectives can be written as a quadratic function of the coefficients of the polynomials, as long as timing is fixed.
-Each constraint $g(x(y))\leq 0$ on an individual state at a fixed time $t \in [t_{i-1}, t_i]$ in segment $i$ can also be converted to a constraint on the coefficients $c_{i0},\ldots,c_{id}$.
-Overall, safety and dynamic feasibility constraints can be enforced at a set of collocation points, leading to a nonlinear program.
-However, there is no guarantee of the whole trajectory satisfying all the constraints.